 - Avoid tanning beds – Ultraviolet (UV) light from tanning beds causes skin cancer, including melanoma and accelerated photoaging, wrinkles, and sagging skin.

-- Annual self-assessments: check the skin annually, use the birthday date as a reminder.
-Look at the skin carefully and if you notice any lesion that changes, grows or bleeds on the skin, consult your doctor.
+- Annual self-assessments: check the skin annually, and use the birth date as a reminder.
+Look at the skin care and if you notice any lesion that changes, grows, or bleeds on the skin, consult your doctor.

-- Vitamin D: consume vitamin D from the adoption of a healthy diet with vitamin supplements.
+- Vitamin D: consume vitamin D by adopting a healthy diet with vitamin supplements.